-610.06 Registering different versions of a published work: one version more complete. (cont'd)
+Registering different versions of a published work: one version more complete. (cont'd)

-610.06(b) Registering different versions of a published work: more complete version published first.
+Registering different versions of a published work: more complete version published first.
 If the more complete version is published first, the less complete version may not be registered; the Copyright Office will not knowingly register a claim in a work where all of the copyrightable content has been previously published.

-Separate applications are received for the Teacher's and Student's Edition of a cextbook.
+Separate applications are received for the Teacher's and Student's Edition of a textbook.
 The Teacher's Edition contains all of the text and pictorial material in the Student's Edition, plus additional instructions, questions, answers, and commentary.
-The application for the Teacher's Edition gives January 22, 1980 as the publication date.
-The date of publication for the Student's Edition is February 1, 1980.
+The application for the Teacher's Edition gives January 22.
+1980 as the publication date. date of publication for the Student's Edition is February 1, 1980.
 The Copyright Office will register the Teacher's Edition but will refuse to register the claim in the Student's Edition.

-610.06(c) Registering different versions of a published work where one version more complete: versions published at the same time.
+Registering different versions of a published work where one version more complete: versions published at the same time.
 Where two or more versions are published separately, but at the same time, with one version being more complete, one registration may be made for the most complete version.
 If the applicant wishes, and the more complete versions contain additional copyrightable material, separate registrations may be made.
 In such case, the applications, preferably at the title space, should clearly distinguish the versions from one another.

-10 Registering different versions of a WOTK. (cont'd)
+Registering different versions of a published work: one version more complete. (cont'd)

-- 610.06 Registering different versions of a published work: one version more complete. (cont'd) - 610.06(c) Registering different versions of a pub-ILshed work where one version more complete: versions published at the same time. (cont'd)
+Registering different versions of a pub-Ilshed work where one version more complete: versions published at the same time. (cont'd)

-- Separate applications are submitted for two versions of a musical composition that are published on the same day.
+- 1) Separate applications are submitted for two versions of a musical composition that are published on the same day.
 One version contains music and lyrics in the English language, the other contains Spanish lyrics in addition to the English lyrics and music.
 Both applications claim in "music and lyrics."
-The Copyright Office will annotate the application for the Spanish version stating: "English lyrics and music registered separately." - 2) Separate applications are submitted for two versions of a racetrack program: one, a photograph of "Swale," the 1984 winner of the Kentucky Derby, and another containing that same photograph plus a second photograph depicting his trainer.
+The Copyright Office will annotate the application for the Spanish version stating: "English lyrics and music registered separately." - 2) Separate applications are submitted for two versions of a racetrack program: one, a photograph of "Swale." the 1984 winner of the Kentucky Derby, and another containing that same photograph plus a second photograph depicting his trainer.
 Both applications will be accepted, but the application for the version containing the two photographs will be annotated: "Authorship in photograph of horse registered separately."

-- 610 Registering different versions of a work. (cont'd) - 610.06 Registering different versions of a published work: one version more complete. (cont'd) - 610.06(c) Registering different versions of a published work where one version more complete: versions published at the same time. (cont'd)
+Registering different versions of a published work: one version more complete. (cont'd)

+Registering different versions of a published work where one version more complete: versions published at the same time. (cont'd)

-610.07 Registering different versions of a work published at the same time: overlapping versions.
-Where different versions are published separately but at the same time, and the elements of one version are not completely subsumed in another version, separate registrations may be made without annotating the applications of otherwise limiting the claims.
+Registering different versions of a work published at the same time: overlapping versions.
+Where different versions are published separately but at the same time, and the elements of one version are not completely subsumed in another version, separate registrations may be made without annotating the applications or otherwise limiting the claims.